 Select Committee Inquiry

-MPs on the Political and Constitutional Reform Select Committee are carrying out an inquiry on at how parliamentary constituency boundaries are to be redrawn after the next general election.
+MPs on the Political and Constitutional Reform Select Committee have carried out an inquiry on the redrawing of parliamentary constituency boundaries.

 Find out more about the inquiry: